giltal/ESP32-8Bit-Open-Console-V1/README.md

 The ESP32_TV_EMU_AtariNES.bin and ESP32_TV_EMU_SMS.bin can be copied from the project directory or just copy them from this GIT.

-To use the USB ports you will need to work through this GIT link (https://github.com/atc1441/CH559sdccUSBHost, and replace the main.c file from this GIT), you will need to prepare a USB cable to connect your PC to the platform in which D+\D- are crossed and the 5V is disconnected.
+To use the USB ports you will need to work through this GIT link (https://github.com/atc1441/CH559sdccUSBHost, and replace the files from this GIT's CH559 Lib), you will need to prepare a USB cable to connect your PC to the platform in which D+\D- are crossed and the 5V is disconnected.

 You will also need few Arduino libraries also located on my GIT.